What are the goals of the GBR?

 How do I enter a collision record into the Mapper?

 To enter a collision record, you need to start by creating an account.
-At the top right of the Mapper page, there is an account icon that will pull up the login window.
+To the right of the Mapper header, there is an account icon that will pull up the login window.
 At the bottom of the login window is the register option.
 Once you have entered your account information, you will need to verify your email address.
 Once you are logged on to your BirdSafe® Mapper account, you can enter a collision report under the menu icon.

 How do I access my reports?